 Defining a FOSS policy

-One goal of Hermine is to help define a FOSS policy by providing a framework to analyse FOSS licences in a consistent and systematic way.
+One goal of Hermine is to help define a FOSS policy by providing a framework to analyze FOSS licenses in a consistent and systematic way.

-The analysis of a licence is divided in three parts:
+The analysis of a license is divided in three parts:

-For licences that are only authorized in specific contexts, the list of authorized contexts
+For licenses that are only authorized in specific contexts, the list of authorized contexts

 Its decomposition into different obligations.

-Characterics pertaining to the identity of the licence
+Characteristics pertaining to the identity of the license

 SPDX Identifier: